Meerkat (app)

-Meerkat was a mobile app that enabled users to broadcast live video streaming through their mobile device.
-Once signed up, Meerkat users had the option of connecting their Facebook and Twitter accounts, to stream directly to their followers as soon as they went live.
+Meerkat was a mobile app that allowed users to broadcast live video streaming through their mobile devices.
+Upon registration, Meerkat users had the choice to connect their Facebook and Twitter accounts, facilitating direct streaming to their followers immediately upon going live.
 The app was available for both iOS and Android.

-The app was released in February 2015, and quickly found popularity after its debut on the website Product Hunt, as well as widespread use during the South by Southwest Interactive Festival, both in March 2015.
+The app was launched in February 2015 and gained rapid popularity following its debut on the Product Hunt.
+It also saw widespread use during the South by Southwest Interactive Festival in March 2015.

-On October 4, 2016, Meerkat was shut down.
-It has been replaced by Houseparty.
+On October 4, 2016, Meerkat was shut down and subsequently replaced by Houseparty.

 Development

-Meerkat was developed by Life On Air, Inc., a team headed by founder and CEO Ben Rubin.
-The back-end powering the app was developed over the course of two years for a previous video product of theirs.
+Meerkat was developed by Life On Air, Inc., a team led by founder and CEO Ben Rubin.
+The back-end that powered the app was developed over the course of two years for a previous video product of theirs.

 The company raised $12 million in venture capital funding from Greylock Partners in March 2015.

-On October 4, 2016, The app was withdrawn from the App Store and Play Store, and all services have stopped.
+On October 4, 2016, The app was withdrawn from the App Store and Play Store, and all associated services stopped.
 The Meerkat website now redirects to the creator's new app, Houseparty.
-The creators have said that the new app "has been in development for 10 months, and moves away from public broadcasts in favour of private chats."
+According to the creators, the new app, which "has been in development for 10 months, and moves away from public broadcasts in favour of private chats."